pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 > **Important:** This progress is **NOT automatic**.
 It only changes when the task ledger (`docs/TASKS.md`) is updated and an **INVENTORY** refresh is performed.
 > - **Work packets (BLITZ/BURST/BATCH micro-steps)** do *not* automatically increase DONE.
 > - If you did lots of work but progress didn't move, it usually means: **we didn’t mark the related TASK IDs as DONE in `docs/TASKS.md`**.
+> - If you completed work but DONE didn’t move, you must map that work to a real Task ID and mark it DONE in `docs/TASKS.md` (work packets and RUN LOG entries alone do not count).

 ```
 Progress: [██░░░░░░░░░░░░░░░░░░] 7% (42 DONE / 575 TOTAL)